foodiecravings/foodiecravings.github.io/index.md

 - Fix and improve functionality of the overall system.
 Some of these fixes included the profile page, list results page, and removing any unused files

-Milestone 3 consisted of 11 issues

-Each issue was implemented in its own branch, and merged into master when completed
+Milestone 3 consisted of 11 issues, each issue was implemented in its own branch, and merged into master when completed.